Play streets pilot

 Redbridge Council will be working with a number of partners to encourage residents to pilot the scheme to assess whether there is an appetite for play streets across the borough and to determine the level of resources required to roll it out successfully.
-The deadline for applications for the pilot scheme is 24th June.

 Apply to run a play street

 Before completing this application form please visit the play streets pilot web page.
 It is important that you understand how road closures work, the health and safety measures that need to be taken as well as the resident consultation required to ensure the successful completion of this application and success of your play street.

 Please note that the deadline for applications is 24 June and the earliest you can run a play street is 30 July.